Thorium0/lwjgl3ify-prism-instance/README.md

 ## Usage

+1. Create 1.7.10 instance with forge in PrismLauncher

-1. Run the installer:
+2. Run the installer:
 ```bash
 python lwjgl3ify_installer.py
 ```

-2. Click "Browse Instances Folder" and select your Prism Launcher instances directory
+3. Click "Browse Instances Folder" and select your Prism Launcher instances directory
    - On Linux: Usually `~/.local/share/PrismLauncher/instances`
    - On Windows: Usually `%APPDATA%\PrismLauncher\instances`
    - On macOS: Usually `~/Library/Application Support/PrismLauncher/instances`

-3. Select an instance from the list
+4. Select an instance from the list

-4. Click "Download and Install LWJGL3ify" to automatically download the latest version and install it
+5. Click "Download and Install LWJGL3ify" to automatically download the latest version and install it

 ## How it works